fleschutz/PowerShell/Docs/cd-docs.md

-## cd-docs.ps1 - Change the working directory to the user's documents folder
+## cd-docs.ps1 - Sets the working directory to the user's documents folder

-cd-docs.ps1
+This scripts changes the working directory to the user's documents folder.

 ## Parameters
 ```powershell